-The program is designed to provide a maximum of 20 veterans a year, with current charges, the opportunity to improve their lives by participating in a structured, individualized program that provides active support, but holds participants accountable.
-Veterans with a pending charge can be referred to the VIS by law enforcement, deputy district attorneys, defense attorneys, the Vet Center, other veteran programs or the veteran themselves.
+The program is designed to provide a maximum of 20 Veterans a year, with current charges, the opportunity to improve their lives by participating in a structured, individualized program that provides active support, but holds participants accountable.
+Veterans with a pending charge can be referred to the VIS by law enforcement, deputy district attorneys, defense attorneys, the Vet Center, other Veteran programs or the Veteran themselves.

-Referred veterans that are determined to be preliminarily eligible by the District Attorney's Office based on the crime and baseline eligibility criteria are then screened by the Vet Center to determine current veteran status, and if the veteran has any mental health illnesses or substance use disorders, and whether or not those conditions played a role in the veteran's criminal activity.
+Referred Veterans that are determined to be preliminarily eligible by the District Attorney's Office based on the crime and baseline eligibility criteria are then screened by the Vet Center to determine current Veteran status, and if the Veteran has any mental health illnesses or substance use disorders, and whether or not those conditions played a role in the Veteran's criminal activity.
 This information, along with past criminal history, input from the victims, and space within the program will be considered in determining program eligibility.

-The program has two Tracks for which each veteran will be assigned to one or the other.
+The program has two Tracks for which each Veteran will be assigned to one or the other.
 Individuals in Track I will follow a program format that requires a three phased intervention.
 Track II participants will follow a program format that requires a more intensive four-phased intervention.
-A veterans placing in Track I over Track II is determined by the DA's Office, based on the veteran's current crime, past criminal history and health history.
-After the track has been determined, and an agreement regarding a legal incentive has been worked out, the eligible VIS veteran will be invited to attend the next scheduled VIS meeting.
+A Veterans placing in Track I over Track II is determined by the DA's Office, based on the Veteran's current crime, past criminal history and health history.
+After the track has been determined, and an agreement regarding a legal incentive has been worked out, the eligible VIS Veteran will be invited to attend the next scheduled VIS meeting.

-Prior to the VIS session with the participants, the VIS Interagency team meets to evaluate the veterans progress.
-This evaluation is based on the veterans monthly self-progress report, the Vet Center case manager, and reports from treatment providers, POs, and partner agencies.
+Prior to the VIS session with the participants, the VIS Interagency team meets to evaluate the Veterans progress.
+This evaluation is based on the Veterans monthly self-progress report, the Vet Center case manager, and reports from treatment providers, POs, and partner agencies.
 Mentors do not attend this meeting.

-Immediately following the Interagency meeting, the veteran VIS meeting occurs.
-VIS participant meetings take place every 2nd and 4th Monday at 1:30pm (schedule may be changed if it falls on a holiday).
-VIS participant veterans typically attend their VIS sessions inperson, monthly, and rotating every month between the Vet Center and the Deschutes County Circuit Court.
+Immediately following the Interagency meeting, the Veteran VIS meeting occurs.
+VIS participant meetings take place every 2nd and 4th Monday at 1:30pm (schedule may be changed if it falls on a holiday, first Monday meeting may be cut if the number of program participants is low).
+VIS participant Veterans typically attend their VIS sessions in-person, monthly, and rotating every month between the Vet Center and the Deschutes County Circuit Court.
 We request the mentors attend the meetings for which their mentees are scheduled.

-During this meeting, the veterans provide the Interagency team with a personal update.
-The Interagency team members provide feedback and the mentor is also invited to provide feedback as well.
-It is also during this meeting that the Interagency team will have the ability to grant rewards and issue sanctions to the veteran, and the veteran will be able to share successes and discuss challenges.
+During this meeting, the Veterans provide the Interagency team with a personal update.
+The Interagency team members provide feedback and the mentor is also invited to provide feedback.
+It is during this meeting that the Interagency team will have the ability to grant rewards and issue sanctions to the Veteran, and the Veteran will be able to share successes and discuss personal challenges.
 This meeting occurs every other month at the Vet Center and on the opposing month at the Deschutes County Courthouse.
-In both environments the veterans are encouraged to speak honestly about their challenges and successes, but as would be expected the courthouse sessions are a bit more formal.
-In addition, in the courthouse, the veteran, mentor and the veteran's attorney go the defendant table when the veteran is called by the Judge.
-Sometimes the veteran's mentor may attend court virtually, and in those circumstances, the veteran and mentor should still plan to go to the defendant table to respond to the judge.
+In both environments the Veterans are encouraged to speak honestly about their challenges and successes, but as would be expected the courthouse sessions are a bit more formal.
+In addition, in the courthouse, the Veteran, mentor and the Veteran's attorney go the defendant table when the Veteran is called by the Judge.
+Sometimes the Veteran's mentor may attend court virtually, and in those circumstances, the Veteran and mentor should still plan to go to the defendant table to respond to the judge.